Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 - How to write live tests that can work as unit tests?
 - How to ensure that tests are as fast as they can be?
-- How to avoid wrting mocked versions of our HTTP API?
+- How to avoid writing mocked versions of our HTTP API?
 - How to protect sensitive data from our live tests?
 - How to write tests that support parallelism?
 - How to write isomorphic tests for NodeJS and the Browsers?